-Apple AirPods Pro 3 vs Bose QuietComfort Ultra Earbuds (2nd Gen): what are the differences between these wireless ANC earbuds?
+Apple AirPods Pro 3 vs Bose QuietComfort Ultra Earbuds (2nd Gen): which noise-cancelling earbuds are better?

 The AirPods Pro 3 and Bose QuietComfort Ultra Earbuds (2nd Gen) on a red and grey background with a white versus sign between them.